dodona-edu/judge-html/docs/pages/testsuite-class.md

 root_div = suite.element("div", index=2)
 ```

-##### Example 4: Specify which one using kwargs
+##### Example 4: Specify which one using `kwargs`

-Extra filters, such as id's and attributes, can be passed as _kwargs_.
+Extra filters, such as id's, classes and attributes, can be passed as _kwargs_.
 You can pass as many filters as you want to.

 The example below shows how to get the `<tr>` with id `row_one`, and the `<th>` with attribute `colspan` equal to `2`.